hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 A lot of the below applies to both Atrac3+ and Atrac3 - the same library is used.
 Some details differ though like frame sizes, auxiliary data in the file, etc (Atrac3+ doesn't have any).

-Actually, this work ended up resulting in a full solution, that seems to work 100%.
+EDIT: Actually, this work ended up resulting in a full solution, that seems to work 100%.
 But I'm leaving this up anyway.

 ## History of sceAtrac emulation